JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `finalizeRewardPayout`

 Finalises the reward payout.
-Allows creation of next reward payouts for token that has been used in `_payoutId`
+Allows creation of next reward payouts for token that has been used in `_payoutId` Can only be called when reward payout cycle is finished i.e when 60 days have passed from its creation

 **Parameters**